PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Analysis of

-The work and span of \framework (\Cref{alg:framework}) depend on the specific index construction algorithm and the specific implementations of the functions $F_{\text{density}}$, $F_{\text{noise}}$, and $F_{\text{center}}$.
-Here, we will choose the functions that give the best performance in our experiments (\texttt{kth} density, product center, and default noise functions).
+The work and span of \framework (\Cref{alg:framework}) depend on the specific index construction algorithm and functions $F_{\text{density}}$, $F_{\text{noise}}$, and $F_{\text{center}}$.
+Here, we choose the functions that give the best performance in our experiments (\texttt{kth} density, product center, and default noise functions).

 We first analyze the work and span of computing dependent points as shown in Algorithm~\ref{alg:computedp} (this is called on Line~\ref{alg:framework:dp} of \Cref{alg:framework}).
 Let $n_{\text{can}}=|\mathcal{N}_{\text{candidates}}|$.
 Lines~\ref{alg:depptsbruteforce}--\ref{alg:depptsbruteforce:returnlambda} take $O(n_{\text{can}})$ work and $O(\log n_{\text{can}})$ span.
 Thus, Lines~\ref{alg:computedeppts:parforstart}--\ref{alg:computedeppts:parforend} take $O(nk)$ work and $O(\log k)$ span, because $|\mathcal{N}_i|=k$ and $|P|=n$.
 Line~\ref{alg:computedeppts:filterunfinished} takes $O(n)$ work and $O(\log n)$ span.